 Kate Rossmanith's Small Wrongs: How we really say sorry in love, life and law (UK & Australia, Hardie Grant Books, 2018) is a hybrid work of nonfiction combining field research, philosophy, and life writing.
 It is about remorse in the justice system and remorse in our everyday personal lives.
 What does it mean to demand an apology from someone?
 How can you ever tell if a person is truly sorry for what they have done?

 "A delicate inquiry that moves with grace between public and private pain." - Helen Garner, author of This House of Grief

 "I love this book.
 Rossmanith does everything I want a nonfiction writer to do.
 She asks an important question, thinks with clarity and urgency on the page, and transforms that thinking into a gripping, emotional, human story.
-Small Wrongs is dazzling' - Claire Dederer, author of the New York Times bestseller Poser: My Life in Twenty-Three Yoga Poses
+Small Wrongs is dazzling' - Claire Dederer, New York Times bestselling author and critic

 "Brilliant and brave... it will change how you feel about your own life." - Ceridwen Dovey, author of In the Garden of the Fugitives